 Rice is a popular food staple and various types grow all over the world with a myriad of different textures and colors.
-If you’re visiting a restaurant or trying to plan meals for your own household, you may have some trouble figuring out what type of rice you’re about to eat or what rice would best for a recipe.
+If you’re visiting a restaurant or trying to plan meals for your own household, you may have some trouble figuring out what type of rice you’re about to eat or what rice would work best for a recipe.
 Thankfully, it’s pretty easy to identify different types of rice by giving them a careful look.

 StepsMethod 1Method 1 of 3:Classifying Short-Grain Rice